vern3432/Kelley_Lang_Varano_3950_P4/README.md

 #All rubic points have been implimented and extensivly tested
 #Note:SMALL ERROR:Sometimes, following login, the homepage requires reload to make server call
 #Note:Hi proffesor, I have an incredibly strange and old install of firefox on this system where almost nothing works,
-while this site works extremely well on all other browsers for me, it does not work on my firefox.
-Please let me know if you
+while this site works extremely well on all other browsers for me as well as my WINDOWS firefox, it does not work on my Linux MINT firefox.
+Please let me know if you run into issues like this.

 #Steps
 #
 #Run node server.js to run server